arno-di-loreto/apihandyman.io/_posts/2016-03-02-writing-openapi-swagger-specification-tutorial-part-1-introduction.md

 - source material for documentation
 - specification for developers
-- partial of complete code generation
+- partial or complete code generation
 - and many other things...

 # Writing OpenAPI Specification